aarong/feedme-spec/README.md

 Parameters:

-- `ActionName` (string) is the name of the action being revealed.
+- `FeedName` (string) is the name of the feed on which the client is receiving the notification.

-- `ActionData` (object) is the action data for the action being revealed.
+- `FeedArgs` (object of strings) contains any arguments for the feed.

-- `FeedName` (string) is the name of the feed that the action is being revealed on.
+- `ActionName` (string) is the name of the action that has occurred.

-- `FeedArgs` (object of strings) contains any arguments for the feed that the action is being revealed on.
+- `ActionData` (object) is the action data for the action that has occurred.
+It may differ from action data passed with other `FeedAction` and `ActionResponse` messages.

 - `FeedDeltas` (array of delta objects) contains a sequence of operations to be applied to the feed data.
+It may differ from the deltas passed with other `FeedAction` messages.

 - `FeedMd5` (optional string) is a Base64-encoded MD5 hash of the feed data
   after the feed deltas have been applied.
+It will differ from the hashes passed with other `FeedAction` messages if the post-delta feed data is also different.
 It may be omitted if the server does not wish to enable feed data verification.
 If included, it must be exactly 24 characters long.

 Messages must satisfy the following JSON Schema: